scikit-image/scikit-image/doc/examples/README.txt

 .. hint::

-    Check out our :ref:`user_guides` for a good narrative introduction to key library conventions and basic image manipulation.
+    Check out our :ref:`user_guide` for a good narrative introduction to key library conventions and basic image manipulation.